Kenneth Fang: Personal life

 Fang was married to Diana Bin since April 1967, with three daughters and one son, Katherine, Susanna, Jean, and Douglas.
 He lived on Osmanthus Road, Kowloon Tong.

 In 2009, Forbes estimated his fortune at US$1.6 billion (10 billion Yuan).

 Fang was frequently involved in philanthropic activities.
 Since 1990 he has donated more than $100 million to his hometown, Nantong.
 These include the construction of several primary and secondary schools in the city, establishment of a program that sent gifted students to Hong Kong each year on a multi-day exchange, donation of $10 million to Nantong University, donation of $3 million to found a cultural arts museum, and gift of $35 million worth of textile weaving equipment.
 He also made significant contributions to higher education institutions.
 He donated over $40 million to Nanjing University, where the gymnasium & multi-sports complex is named in honour of his late father.
 In 2004, he donated $5 million to Shanghai Jiao Tong University, establishing the Kenneth Fang Reward Fund.
 He made several donations to his alma mater, Massachusetts Institute of Technology, including a $1 million endowment to found the Chinese Language Program in 1992.
-His son, Douglas, serves as a member of the MIT Corporation.
+His son, Douglas, is a member of the MIT Corporation.
 In 2004, the Fang Brothers Whole Person Development endowment fund at the City University of Hong Kong was established with a large donation, which continues to provides annual scholarships.
 He established the Fang Professorship in Engineering at the Hong Kong University of Science and Technology, which has been in place since 2016.